Landlord and Tenant Code

 Within 5 days after the Department of Environmental Resources notifies a landlord of flood hazard, landlord must give all tenants the appropriate notice.

-Evictions; Placement of Abandoned Property
+Evictions: Placement of Abandoned Property

 The following acts are unlawful in connection with the sale or advertisement of merchandise or service, or the borrowing of money or extension of credit, whether or not anyone has been deceived or damaged by the unlawful act:

-- any act of deception, fraud, false promise, or material misrepresentation;
+- Any act of deception, fraud, false promise, or material misrepresentation;

-- concealing, suppressing, or omitting a material fact which was known or should have been known to the merchant or lender;
+- Concealing, suppressing, or omitting a material fact which was known or should have been known to the merchant or lender;

-- unreasonable detention of money or personal property;
+- Unreasonable detention of money or personal property;

-- harassing or threatening a person by telephone, letter, or other means, or contacting a person's employer about the person's debt (however, legal process may be used to collect a debt);
+- Harassing or threatening a person by telephone, letter, or other means, or contacting a person's employer about the person's debt (however, legal process may be used to collect a debt);

-- arbitrarily refusing or terminating a person's credit without explanation and without allowing the person to correct errors on his credit records;
+- Arbitrarily refusing or terminating a person's credit without explanation and without allowing the person to correct errors on his credit records;

-- an "unconscionable trade practice": taking unfair advantage of the lack of knowledge, ability, experience, or capacity of a consumer, which results in a gross disparity in the rights of the consumer as against the merchant, or a gross disparity between the price paid and the value received by a consumer;
+- An "unconscionable trade practice": taking unfair advantage of the lack of knowledge, ability, experience, or capacity of a consumer, which results in a gross disparity in the rights of the consumer as against the merchant, or a gross disparity between the price paid and the value received by a consumer;

-- failure of the seller of a residential condominium unit to make certain disclosures required state law
+- Failure of the seller of a residential condominium unit to make certain disclosures required state law

-Power of the Commission
+Power of the Director

-The Consumer Protection Commission has the power to receive and investigate complaints from any person, and to initiate its own investigations of fraud or unfair dealing.
-The Commission can issue subpoenas and cease and desist orders, annul or suspend a Traders or Business License, and under certain circumstances, request the Circuit Court to issue an injunction against a violator or against a person who fails to obey a subpoena.
+The county, on behalf of the Director, can annul or suspend a Traders or Business License, and under certain circumstances, request the Circuit Court to issue an injunction against a violator or against a person who fails to obey a subpoena.